Isaac-Thomas/iotArduino/README.md

 # Arduino IR Web Interface Project

 ## Overview
+Note: To see a demo of this project, check out the Demo View.mp4 file in this repo.

 This project utliizes an Arudino Uno, with both infrared receiver and transmittor circuits to obtain and send IR readings to a remote-controlled fan.

 Using the IRremote library and the IRreceieveDump sketch, I obtained readings from an IR remote that controls a standing room fan.
 Using the timings and values obtained from this remote, I created an IR transmittor circuit that emitts these same values.